What Does it Take to Be a Makeup Artist?

 What Kind of Makeup Artist Job Opportunities Are There?

 In 2016, there was an estimated number of 4,800 jobs in the United States for Makeup Artist.
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Makeup Artist by 2026.
-There will be an estimated 600 positions for Makeup Artist per year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Makeup Artist are North Carolina, Nevada, and District of Columbia.
 Watch out if you plan on working in Washington, Indiana, or California.
 These states have the worst job growth for this type of profession.